Nomados/Chibios-16.x.x-Mass-storage-device/RT-STM32F407-WAVESHARE-FATFS-USB/readme.txt

 ** TARGET **

-The demo runs on an Waveshare Open 207Z-407Z board.
+The demo runs on an Olimex STM32-E407 board.

 ** The Demo **

-The demo currently just flashes a LED using a thread and uses USB-FS port is used as USB-MSD (mass storage device).
+The demo currently just flashes a LED using a thread and serves HTTP requests at address 192.168.1.10 on port 80.
-You need to insert SD card to make to work
+FatFs integrated using SDIO.
+The USB-FS port is used as USB-CDC and a command shell is ready to accepts commands there.

 ** Build Procedure **

 The demo has been tested by using the free Codesourcery GCC-based toolchain